TeamHG-Memex/agnostic/docs/workflow.rst

 With most migration systems, we'd simply cross our fingers, check in these scripts, and hope that they produce the precise effect that we desire.
-However, we'd really like to test that these migrations produce exactly the same schema that the ORM generated.
+However, we'd really like to test that these migrations produce exactly the same database structure that the ORM generated.

 Here's a possible testing process:

-1. Load a "current" snapshot of the schema.
+1. Load a "current" snapshot of the database.
 2. Run migrations on the current snapshot.
-3. Snapshot this new, migrated schema.
+3. Snapshot this new, migrated database.
-4. Build a new schema using your ORM.
+4. Build a new database using your ORM.
-5. Snapshot this ORM-built schema.
+5. Snapshot this ORM-built database.
 6. Compare the migrated snapshot to the target snapshot.
 7. If there are any differences between the snapshots, then the test fails.
 8. If the snapshots are identical, then the test passes and we can go to lunch